Noel Boggs

 Noel Edwin Boggs (November 13, 1917 – August 31, 1974) was an American musician who was a virtuoso on the electric steel guitar, widely regarded as a pioneer of the lap steel.
 A central figure in popularizing the genre of Western swing, he helped elevate the instrument from its roots in Hawaiian music to a prominent role in American popular music.
-During the 1940s and 1950s, Boggs performed and recorded with many of the genre’s most influential artists, including Bob Wills and His Texas Playboys (1944–1945) and Spade Cooley's dance band.
+During the 1940s and 1950s, Boggs performed and recorded with many of influential artists, including Bob Wills and His Texas Playboys (1944–1945) and Spade Cooley's dance band.
 His collaboration with Wills helped establish the role of the steel guitar in country music.
-He performed on more than 2,000 recordings, including several of Wills’ most enduring hits, such as “Roly Poly” and “Stay a Little Longer,” both of which became Western swing standards.
+He performed on more than 2,000 recordings, including several of Wills’ enduring hits, such as “Roly Poly” and “Stay a Little Longer,” both of which became Western swing standards.
 Boggs was inducted into the Steel Guitar Hall of Fame in 1981.

 Early life

-Born in Oklahoma City in 1917, Boggs began playing steel guitar in his youth and in 1935 was performing on three local radio stations while still in high school.
-At that time, the electric pickup to amplify a guitar had just been invented (1934).
+Born in Oklahoma City in 1917, Boggs began playing steel guitar in his youth, and in 1935 was performing on three local radio stations while still in high school.
+At that point, the electric pickup to amplify a guitar had been recently invented in 1934.
 (Note: Patent applied for June 2, 1934 and granted August 10, 1937.)
-Boggs began playing on a Rickenbacker lap steel, the first electrified string instrument of any type.
-Just a month before high school graduation, he was invited to join Hank Penny's Radio Cowboys in 1937 for a southeastern U.S. tour.
+Boggs began playing on a Rickenbacker lap steel, the first electrified string instrument.
+Just a month before his graduation from high school, he was invited to join Hank Penny's Radio Cowboys in 1937 for a tour of the Southeastern United States.
 At that time, the electric lap steel guitar was a new musical device and Western swing became a vehicle for trying new things with the instrument.
 It was used to create horn-like punches and provide single-note solos, and to join fiddles and traditional guitars in three-part harmony.
 After the Rickenbacker, Boggs played an Epiphone double-neck steel guitar.
 He was one of the first steel players to switch between guitar necks in mid-solo in order to get different chord voicings.